geekiam/website/static/posts/how-to-create-a-new-github-repository-using-the-terminal.md

 ![Github CLI help files](/uploads/github-cli.png "Github CLI help files")

 It is worth taking a little time and having a read through the help files to get acquainted with some of the terms and commands that are available.

-If reading online manuals is your preferred option then the [full Github Cli manual](https://cli.github.com/manual/) is available
+If reading online manuals is your preferred option then the [full Github Cli manual](https://cli.github.com/manual/) is available.

 Personally, I also always prefer to ensure that I only use ssh when communicating with Github and therefore tend to set the default protocol for all terminal commands to use ssh